esnet/EScp/README.md

 If you found this software useful and/or have any questions/requests, please reach out.

-The cconf file, `/etc/escp.conf , is a YAML file.
+The conf file, `/etc/escp.conf`, is a YAML file.
 At present it has only been tested with the following parameters (change the values for your system):

 ```